GENERAL EVENT RULES & REGULATIONS

 - Please make sure the file name includes the name of the rider, horse and level when you submit your freestyle

-- Freestyles music is preferred in one of the following formats (we recommend that you use Windows Media Player or Itunes to extract music from your CD if you do not already have a digital copy):
+- Freestyles music is preferred in one of the following formats (we recommend that you use Windows Media Player or iTunes to extract music from your CD if you do not already have a digital copy).

-- Once your music has been submitted through the online portal, no further contact is required until your sound check, however, in the interests of due diligence, it is recommended that you contact Musikür at firstname.lastname@example.org if you do not receive confirmation of receipt of music within two days.
+Once your music has been submitted through the online portal, no further contact is required until your sound check, however, in the interests of due diligence, it is recommended that you contact Musikür at firstname.lastname@example.org if you do not receive confirmation of receipt of music within two days.

-AMATEUR OWNER RIDERS
+16. AMATEUR OWNER RIDERS

-Ready to enter?
+Ready to Enter?

 All the info you need can be found on this website, or download a PDF of the Full Schedule using the button below.